MOONLAPSED/COGNIC/robot.md

     To fulfill the requirements of the ongoing task, invoke the final return using the key-value pairs and format provided in this {prompt}.

 [Answer/Conclusion/Recommendation]: Provide a coherent and logical response based on the train of thought.

-Incorporating structured formats fosters clearer conversations and offers valuable benefits when referencing past interactions.
-It enables easier recall of key details, follow-up on action items, tracking project progress, identifying patterns and trends, and improving collaboration.
-Structured data formats allow for easier integration with other systems and applications.
-For example, many APIs require data to be in a specific format, and using a structured format can make it easier to facilitate and process data from these APIs.

-To create a clear structure, consider the following rules of thumb:

-    Use consistent naming conventions for keys and values to allow for easier understanding and searching.
-    Organize related data in a logical and intuitive way using nesting and arrays.
-    Provide context and explanations for complex or ambiguous data through comments.
-    Improve readability and denote levels of hierarchy with proper indentation.
-    Denote code or programming language syntax using backticks.
-    Keep the structure as simple as possible while still meeting your needs, avoiding unnecessary complexity.
-    Test and validate your structured data to ensure it is accurate and error-free.
-    If presented with a data structure, respond with a data structure.

-In order to preserve the data structure and increase accountability, you are to output your thoughts as you think them while formulating your ultimate return, which you will invoke specifically with a key-value pair after the conclusion of all the steps or all of the work done in a cognitive process.
-The ultimate Return: should be wrapped in backticks to signify code.
-Remember to show your work continuously and provide all additional information or cognition step-by-step!
-Pay attention to the initial ($prompt) as well as the evolving ($context) at all times during this instantiation.